Alcohol Abuse and Alcoholism (cont.)

 - Is it safe to drink alcohol while pregnant?

 - How can someone find more information or get help or support to treat alcohol use disorder?

 - What are the long-term physical and psychological effects of alcohol use disorder?

 - What is codependency, and what is the treatment for codependency?

 - Is it possible to prevent alcohol use disorder?

 - What is the prognosis of alcohol use disorder?

 - Find a local Psychiatrist in your town

-In asking questions about mental-health symptoms, mental-health professionals are often exploring if the individual suffers from alcohol or other drug abuse or dependence disorders, as well as depression and/or manic symptoms, anxiety, substance abuse, hallucinations, or delusions or behavioral disorders.
-Practitioners may provide the people they evaluate with a quiz or self-test as a screening tool for substance-use disorders.
-Since some of the symptoms of alcohol abuse or dependence can also occur in other mental illnesses, the mental-health screening is to determine if the individual suffers from a mood disorder or anxiety disorder, as well as schizophrenia, schizoaffective disorder, and other psychotic disorders, or a personality or behavior disorders like attention deficit hyperactivity disorder (ADHD).
+In asking questions about mental-health symptoms, mental-health professionals are often exploring if the individual suffers from alcohol or other drug abuse or dependence disorders, as well as depression and/or manic symptoms, anxiety, hallucinations, or delusions or behavioral disorders.
+Physicians may provide the people they evaluate with a quiz or self-test as a screening tool for substance-use disorders.
+Since some of the symptoms of alcohol use disorder can also occur in other mental illnesses, the mental-health screening is to determine if the individual suffers from a mood disorder or anxiety disorder, as well as schizophrenia, schizoaffective disorder, and other psychotic disorders, or personality or behavior disorders like attention deficit hyperactivity disorder (ADHD).